InformaticsMatters/squonk/openshift/ansible/README.md

 the Ansible playbooks do not setup NFS.

 ## MiniShift considerations
-While it's a work-in-progress, support for MiniShift is available.
+While it's a work-in-progress, support for some versions of MiniShift is available.
+We've tested with: -
-Tested with: -

 -   OpenShift 3.9.0 (MiniShift 1.25.0)
+-   OpenShift 3.11.0 (MiniShift 1.27.0)
 -   VirtualBox 5.2.20 (OSX)
--   MiniShift 1.25.0 and 1.26.1
+-   MiniShift 1.25.0, 1.26.1 and 1.27.0

-Start MiniShift with something like: -
+Start MiniShift (pre-1.26) with something like: -

     minishift start --cpus 4 --memory 8GB --disk-size 40GB \
         --openshift-version 3.9.0 --vm-driver virtualbox